uzak/etymolog/README.md

     big ship

-Creates one word `big ship` in the default language.
-The following statement does the same:
+creates one word `big ship` in the default language.
+Only the first word can have a language explicitly set:

-    en:big en:ship

-You can skip the second and all the following language definitions for a word, then the first will be taken:

     en:big ship